Skip to primary navigation Skip to content Skip to footer

 The 1958 Accident That Almost Ended Its Story

 Rather than ending its run, the car was repaired and returned to service—a testament to both its construction and value to the Southern Railway.
+While many dining cars were retired or scrapped in the 1960s, Car 3164 narrowly escaped such a fate.

 From Retirement to Revival

 But keeping a 100-year-old dining car in service requires more than polish.
-In 2024, TVRM undertook a major restoration initiative: rebuilding the car’s original generator—a crucial power source for lighting and kitchen service.
+In 2024, TVRM undertook a major mechanical initiative: rebuilding the car’s generator—a crucial power source for lighting and kitchen service.
 Skilled museum staff disassembled, repaired, and reassembled the unit, ensuring that Car 3164 remains both historically intact and operationally reliable.